-If you're angry and no one is there, or if you're the silent angry type-you have a resentment-also unproductive.
-Accept it as something you can't change, or recognize you need to talk.
+If you're angry and no one is there, or if you're the silent angry type-you have a resentment- also unproductive.
+Accept or talk.
 Those are the options.
-Arguing with an empty room is certainly not a positive sign.

 Some good news-you don't have to be a saint.
 If you need some time, take it.
 Go for a walk.
 Breathe.
 Or share that "I can't talk about this right now, but we'll talk later," and without attitude or tone.